DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/selection.md

 .embedded-demo(selection/select-by-row-click)

 In some scenarios, it is useful to highlight selected rows instead of using check boxes.
-For this, hide check boxes setting the `TableSelection` plugin's `showSelectionColumn` property to false and assign true to the `selectByRowClick` and `highlightSelected` properties as demonstrated in the following demo:
+For this, hide check boxes setting the `TableSelection` plugin's `showSelectionColumn` property to false and assign true to the `selectByRowClick` and `highlightRow` properties as demonstrated in the following demo:

 .embedded-demo(selection/hidden-checkboxes)